ahmed50aref/Investigating-Bikeshare-Data/README.md

 2) open anaconda prompt
 3) type "python project.py" and press enter

-Now file will open on the prompt and it will start to ask you about city you want to explore then ask about month and day.
+After that file will open on the prompt and it will start to ask you about city you want to explore then ask about month and day.
 After it show result it will ask you if want to see 5 rows from the filtered dataset.